Kingxukai/linux/Documentation/scsi/aic79xx.rst

 slewrate: {value[,value...]}
     :Definition: Set IO Cell slew rate on a per-controller basis.
                       Controllers may be omitted indicating that
-                      they should retain the default slew rate setting.
+                      they should retain the woke default slew rate setting.

     :Possible Values: 0 - 15
     :Default Value: Varies based on chip revision